Petition for Limited Driving Privileges in Missouri

 DWI Law Clinic

-Limited Driving Privileges in Missouri
+Restricted Driving Privilege in Missouri

 Driving is a privilege one can enjoy and not a right.
-Therefore, operating a motor vehicle requires a person to possess special skills and training since it involves coordination, quick reflexes, and strategic thinking, among other things.
+Therefore, operating a motor vehicle requires a person to possess exceptional skills and training since it involves coordination, quick reflexes, and strategic thinking, among other things.

-It will be difficult for you to get to school, work, or run errands if you receive a Missouri DUI conviction or if your license is suspended for any other reason.
+It will be difficult for you to get to school, work, or run errands if you receive a Missouri DUI conviction or your license is suspended for any other reason.

 In such cases, you can be eligible for a limited driving privilege (LDP) to drive for some preapproved purposes.
 An LDP is also known as a hardship license.
+This license is available to people suspended or revoked for several reasons.

 Why You Need to Consider Applying for LDP